gphocs-dev/G-PhoCS/README.md

   * readTrace
   * utils

 * It is highly recommended to have a test run post-installation using the supplied sample files.
-Type this in the command line while still in the G-PhoCS directory.
+Type this in the command line while still in the G-PhoCS directory.<br>
   ==>  bin/G-PhoCS sample-control-file.ctl

 * In order to more easily write control files, you are encouraged to use the Jar located in the Control File Generator folder.